 - Disconnect: View or change the relays that can be disconnected by the Common Disconnect hot key.
-Selected relays are marked by an asterisk ().
+Selected relays will be marked by an asterisk ().
 To change the selection, move the cursor to the desired relay A(larm), S(upervisory) or T(rouble) and press <Enter> to change.
-Select OK when done. <Clear> returns you to Program Menu without making changes. - Test Inhibit: View or change whether common relays are disconnected during Test Mode or not. <Clear> returns you to Program Menu without making changes.
+Select OK when done. <Clear> will return to Program Menu without making changes. - Test Inhibit: View or change whether common relays are disconnected during Test Mode or not. <Clear> will return to Program Menu without making changes.